Trombone Shorty: Biography

-In May 2014, Dave Grohl and Foo Fighters traveled to New Orleans to tape their upcoming HBO series, Sonic Highways.
-After interviewing Andrews for the show, Dave invited Shorty to sit in with the Foo Fighters during their unannounced performance that night at Preservation Hall.
+In May 2014, Dave Grohl and Foo Fighters traveled to New Orleans to tape their HBO series, Foo Fighters: Sonic Highways.
+After interviewing Andrews for the show, Grohl invited Shorty to sit in with the Foo Fighters during their unannounced performance that night at Preservation Hall.
 That led to a friendship that has seen Shorty sit in with the Foo Fighters at their performances at Voodoo Festival in New Orleans, Dave Grohl's Birthday Bash at the Forum in Los Angeles and at the William Morris retreat at the Belly Up in Solana Beach, California.

-Also in May 2014, Andrews recorded with Mark Ronson for his album Uptown Special which reached Number 5 on the US Billboard 200.
-Andrews also suggested to Ronson that he should contact Mystikal to perform on the album and passed along Mystikal's phone number.
-That collaboration led to the single "Feel Right."
+Also in May 2014, Andrews appeared on Mark Ronson's album Uptown Special, notably on the collaboration with Mystikal on the single "Feel Right."
 At the end of 2014, Andrews recorded the theme song for the remake of the Odd Couple, which premiered on CBS in February 2015.
-In 2015, Andrews made his feature film debut, recording the voice of the teacher Miss Othmar and the other adults in the Peanuts Movie.
+In 2015, Andrews made his feature film debut, recording the voice of the teacher Miss Othmar and the other adults in The Peanuts Movie.

-Andrews performed twice for President Obama at the White House in 2015.
+Andrews performed twice for Barack Obama at the White House in 2015.
 The first time was October 14 where he performed "Fiya on the Bayou" and also performed with Usher and Queen Latifah.
-The second time was December 3 for the National Christmas Tree Lighting where he performed "Jingle Bells" alongside Crosby, Stills and Nash, Aloe Blacc and Reese Witherspoon.
-In November 2015, Andrews and Orleans Avenue toured Europe with Foo Fighters.
-He performed "Stay All Night" with Little Big Town at the 2016 Academy of Country Music Awards.
+The second time was December 3 for the National Christmas Tree lighting where he performed "Jingle Bells" alongside Crosby, Stills and Nash, Aloe Blacc and Reese Witherspoon.
+In November 2015, Andrews and Orleans Avenue toured Europe with Foo Fighters, although the tour ended early due to the November 2015 Paris attacks.

+In April 2016, he performed "Stay All Night" with Little Big Town at the 2016 Academy of Country Music Awards.

-During the summer of 2016, Trombone Shorty & Orleans Avenue were a supporting act for the Hall & Oates tour.
+In the summer of 2016, Trombone Shorty & Orleans Avenue were a supporting act for Hall & Oates.

-On September 19, 2016, it was announced that Trombone Shorty and Orleans Avenue would appear as the opening act for the Red Hot Chili Peppers on the North American leg of their 2017 The Getaway World Tour.
+In 2017, Trombone Shorty was the opening act for Red Hot Chili Peppers on the North American leg of their 2017 The Getaway World Tour.

-On February 1, 2017, Blue Note Records announced that the label had signed Trombone Shorty.
-His Blue Note debut, Parking Lot Symphony, was released on April 28, 2017, the first day of the New Orleans Jazz and Heritage Festival.
+In February 2017, Trombone Shorty signed to Blue Note Records.
+His Blue Note debut, Parking Lot Symphony, was released on April 28, 2017, the first day of the New Orleans Jazz & Heritage Festival.

-In 2020, Trombone Shorty appeared as a guest on the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show.

-He often performs at Prospect Park in Brooklyn.